GeForce 700 series: Support

 The last driver where monitor type detection is working properly on Windows XP is 352.86.

-In May 2025, Nvidia discontinued developer support for the Maxwell, Pascal, and Volta architectures, which includes the Maxwell based models of the GTX 700 Series.
+In December 2025, Nvidia discontinued Game Ready Driver support for the Maxwell, Pascal, and Volta architectures, which includes the Maxwell based models of the GeForce 700 series.
+Security updates are scheduled to be continued until October 2028, as per Nvidia.
 On July 1, 2025, Nvidia announced that driver branch 580 will be the last to support these architectures.